Plants to Go ->

 - Moss species

-You can attach plants to the wood using fishing line, staples, string, tie-wraps & plant glue.
+You can attach plants to the wood using fishing line, staples, string, tie-wraps and plant glue.

 White mold?